Ship OTA (Over-The-Air) When in an Emergency

 This article discusses the importance of over-the-air (OTA) updates for React Native applications, highlighting how they can expedite critical bug fixes and updates by bypassing the App Store review process.
 It explores two popular tools, App Center/CodePush and Expo's EAS Update, for implementing OTA updates and emphasizes their significance in delivering rapid improvements to mobile apps.

 Traditional ways of updating apps are too slow and make you lose precious time on them.
 Compared to native apps, React Native applications come with an advantage in this regard, though.
 The advantage in question are over-the-air (OTA) updates, and this article explains what they mean to your business and how to implement them.

 In other blog posts based on The Ultimate Guide to React Native Optimization, we touch on the following stability-related topics:

 - Continuous Integration (CI) in improving React Native apps

 - Making your app consistently fast with DMAIC and Reassure

 - Running tests for key pieces of your app

 - Profiling React Native apps with iOS and Android tools

-Why should you submit critical updates and fixes instantly through OTA?
+Why submit critical updates and fixes instantly through OTA?

 What do OTA updates (or lack of them) mean to your business?